Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 h Includes terms productive cough, cough, and upper-airway cough syndrome

-Clinically relevant adverse reactions in <10% of patients receiving AUGTYRO were pyrexia (8%) and fall (2.7%).
+Clinically relevant adverse reactions occurring in <10% of patients receiving AUGTYRO were pyrexia (9.2%) and fall (3.8%).

-Table 4: Select Laboratory Abnormalities (≥20%) That Worsened from Baseline in Patients with ROS1-positive NSCLC Who Received AUGTYRO in TRIDENT-1
+Table 4: Laboratory Abnormalities (≥20%) that Worsened from Baseline in Patients with ROS1-Positive NSCLC or NTRK-Positive Solid Tumors Who Received AUGTYRO in TRIDENT-1

 Hematology